-SHOWERMISER
+SHOWERMISER:

-Your motorhome is equipped with a SHOWERMI\$ER.
+The Shower Miser Water Saving recirculator is a part of the shower system, as shown in Figures 13-5 and 13-6.
 It simply connects to your shower outlet.
-By flipping a small lever, you are able to redirect the cold water from the shower that would normally go down the drain, back into the fresh water tank.
-With its unique and patented color-change ability, will notify you in under 4 seconds (at normal room temperatures) that hot water has arrived.
-Once the hot water is present, just flip the lever back to the showerhead and you have hot water ready to go.
+By flipping a small lever, you can redirect the cold water from the shower that would normally go down the drain, back into the fresh water tank.
+With its unique and patented color-change ability, it will notify you in under 4 seconds (at normal room temperatures) that hot water has arrived.
+Once the hot water is present, just flip the lever back to the showerhead and you have hot water ready to use.